-In 2016, only 166 tons of redfish were reported from West Greenland (Table 1 and Figure 1), of which the majority was caught inshore and landed to factories (140 tons) and a minor part was reported as by-catch in the shrimp fishery and offshore fishery mostly targeting Greenland halibut and cod (25 tons).
+In 2016, 291 tons of redfish were reported from West Greenland (Table 1 and Figure 1), of which 69 tonnes was caught inshore and landed to factories.
+A further 198 tonnes were reported as by-catch by-catch in the shrimp fishery which is a substantial increase compared to previous years.
+Offshore trawlers and other vessels fishery mostly targeting Greenland halibut and cod reported a 22 tons of redfish.
 From surveys it is known that the inshore landings of redfish are a mixture of golden redfish and deep-sea redfish, but the separation of landings is difficult.
 A pelagic fishery for pelagic redfish/beaked redfish (Sebastes mentella) occurred for the first time off West Greenland in 1999 and was conducted close to the edge of the Greenland EEZ and far off the shelf of division 1F.
 The differentiation between stocks in official statistics is however not straight forward.
 The pelagic redfish in West Greenland is believed to be part of the Irminger stock complexes and is assessed by ICES.
 The fishery took place far of the shelf in the southern part of 1F.